Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 External APIs should not be treated as authoritative for governance-critical rounds.
 Post Fiat uses self-hosted inference to control the full stack.

 Thinking Machines Lab identified batch-size variance as a major source of nondeterministic inference and described batch-invariant kernels as a practical fix.[9]
-SGLang implements a deterministic inference mode built on batch-invariant operators supporting FlashInfer, FlashAttention 3, and Triton backends, with a throughput overhead of roughly 34%.[10][11]
+SGLang implements that structural fix in production-serving form: deterministic inference mode uses batch-invariant operators and supported attention backends so that the same prompt is not pushed through a different floating-point reduction plan merely because other requests were batched beside it.[10][11]

 Tensor parallelism across multiple GPUs introduces a separate nondeterminism source: cross-GPU reduction operations do not guarantee a fixed summation order, producing different floating-point results across runs.
-This is why Post Fiat requires single-GPU inference (TP=1) and why model selection prioritized fitting on a single H200 — the 80B mixture-of-experts architecture with only 3B active parameters makes this feasible without sacrificing scoring quality.
+This is why Post Fiat requires single-GPU inference (TP=1).
+The active scoring profile uses Qwen/Qwen3.6-27B-FP8 on a single H100, avoiding tensor-parallel reduction variance while keeping enough memory headroom for the full scoring prompt.

 Numerical precision remains a real divergence source.
 Yuan et al. show that limited precision affects reproducibility, particularly for reasoning-style models, and propose mitigations such as LayerCast.[12]
 This is why the execution manifest is a first-class artifact — a weight hash alone is not enough.
 Reproducibility depends on the whole stack.

-This exceeds the rank-stability target.
-When the execution environment is fully pinned — model weights, quantization, inference engine, attention backend, CUDA version, and determinism flags — exact reproducibility is achievable, not merely a near-term target.
+These results exceed the rank-stability target.
+Under a fully pinned execution environment — model weights, quantization, inference engine, container image, GPU class, tensor-parallel setting, memory profile, prompt, decoding parameters, and determinism flags — exact reproducibility is achievable, not merely statistical stability.

 7. Execution Manifest and Hashing Discipline